-Good location work in the Lake District of Cumbria in northern England and in Sweden for the later scenes set in Canada.
+Good location work was done in the Lake District of Cumbria in northern England and in Sweden for the later scenes set in Canada.
 Not a large-scale picture, but the production is well-handled enough to put over the period urgency and daunting physical scope of Werra’s exploits.
 Effects shots of Ontario’s ice-covered St. Lawrence River (matched with the snow scenes done in nearby Sweden) are neatly crafted by cinematographer Eric Cross.
 Hubert Clifford’s music score is unobtrusive.

-Set in a war, it is both notable and welcome for an absence of violence.
-Tension and some moments of humor to prod the drama, which puts an “allied” audience in the odd spot of silently rooting for one of the by-definition Bad guys to get away, given his nerve, ingenuity and dauntless stamina.
+Set in war, it is both notable and welcome for an absence of violence.
+Tension and some moments of humor prod the drama, which puts an “allied” audience in the odd spot of silently rooting for one of the by-definition Bad guys to get away, given his nerve, ingenuity and dauntless stamina.